Vacherin Mont d'Or

 Patrick and Eric Sancey-Richard's Vacherin is produced a little more slowly than others.
 They take time to wash their cheese more often and mature it for longer.
 The result is a cheese that is all at once rich, hammy and deeply savoury.
 To some it is intense and powerful, but it also delicate and deeply aromatic.
 It really does need to be tasted to be fully savoured and appreciated.

-We sell 3 sizes of cheese - a 450g, 700g and the large 1.2kg (available a little later in the season).
+We sell 3 sizes of cheese - a 450g, 700g and the large 1.2kg (the large size will be available a little later in the season).
 These cheeses are enough for between 3 and 10 people, and can be enjoyed as they come or warmed through in the oven and eaten Fondue style.
 The addition of some rosemary and garlic only adds to the already complex cheese.

 There are scores of soft French cheeses out there, but there is only one Vacherin, and it is only around for 6 months each year.